 C. Implement station renames.

 i.
 If all rules cannot be simultaneously satisfied, then the rules are listed in order of priority.
-ERCOT will use discretion in choosing the appropriate Resource Node location, assuming that such a location does not allow the Resource Entity to control its Resource Node price.
+ERCOT will use discretion in choosing the appropriate Resource Node location, assuming such a location does not allow the Resource Entity to control its Resource Node price.

 4. Combined Cycle Plant (CCP) Modeling